firedancer-io/solana-conformance/commands.md

 * `-c, --chunk-size INTEGER`: Number of test results per file  [default: 10000]
 * `-v, --verbose`: Verbose output: log failed test cases
 * `-c, --consensus-mode`: Only fail on consensus failures.
 One such effect is to normalize error codes when comparing results
+* `-cb, --core-bpf-mode`: Deliberately skip known mismatches between BPF programs and builtins, only failing on genuine mimatches.
+For example, builtin programs may throw errors on readonly account state violations sooner than BPF programs, compute unit usage will be different, etc. This feature is primarily used to test a BPF program against a builtin.
 * `-f, --failures-only`: Only log failed test cases
 * `-sf, --save-failures`: Saves failed test cases to results directory
 * `-ss, --save-successes`: Saves successful test cases to results directory